 Visiting the Paris Sewer System Museum

 Cross the Pont de l’Alma bridge and on the other side of Seine, you’ll get to the Musee Des Egouts De Paris or the Paris Sewer System Museum.
-Paris is a beautiful city above ground, but aside from the Metro, there’s lots happening underground.
+Paris is a beautiful city above ground, but aside from the Metro, lots is happening underground.
 A visit to the Paris Sewer System Museum costs only €4.30 and it’s surprisingly not that smelly down there at all.

 As you descend beneath the busy streets of Paris, you’ll walk along an active sewer system and learn how this engineering marvel works but also how Paris overcame the immense challenge of water & waste management over the centuries.
-It’s definitely a great off the beaten path thing to do in Paris and will only take you about an hour or so.
+It’s a great off the beaten path thing to do in Paris and will only take you about an hour or so.

 Read more about visiting Paris Sewer System Museum here!